How To Livestream The Versace Spring/Summer Show At Milan Fashion Week 2024

 What awaits us next on the fashion calendar are the powerhouses of haute couture, including the debut show of Sabato De Sarno for Gucci, the timelessness of Giorgio Armani and Prada, and of course, the avant-garde allure of the ultimate Italian luxury fashion house – Versace.

 Amidst an impressive lineup of 67 physical shows and five digital presentations, Versace remains the hottest runway show at the Milan Fashion Week SS 2024.
-So mark your calendars for September 22, 19:30 pm GMT+2, or 12:30 am on September 23 in India, as this Italian fashion house is poised to bedazzle its audience with an electrifying showcase.
+So mark your calendars for September 22, 19:30 pm GMT+2, or 1:30 am on September 23 in Hong Kong, as this Italian fashion house is poised to bedazzle its audience with an electrifying showcase.

 If you are as excited as we are to witness the OG maximalist brand seize the runway with its latest collection, we’ve got you covered.
 Here is a guide on what to expect and how to livestream the Versace Spring/Summer 2024 show at Milan Fashion Week.